nibbula/gcl-info/README.md

 ;; If wherever you put it isn't already in your info list:
 (setq Info-directory-list (append Info-directory-list '("~/info")))

-;; Somthing like this was suggested on Lemonodor?
+;; Something like this was suggested on Lemonodor?
 (defvar lisp-hyperspec-lookup-history nil
   "Prompt history for lisp-hyperspec-lookup")
 (defun lisp-hyperspec-lookup (arg)